-You may have to change cloth menstrual pads more frequently, especially if you have a heavy flow (check out these Dutchess Cloth Menstrual Pads that are designed for heavier flows).
 However, with menstrual cups that offer protection for up to 12 hours, you can stay comfortable for a much longer period of time, including overnight so they’re better suited for this purpose than cloth pads.

 Cloth menstrual pads to suit heavier/overnight flow as well as the postpartum varieties can often become absurdly large.
 This would be uncomfortable and difficult to use if you are planning to go outdoors and get involved into some physical activities.
 Menstrual cups, with their small size and snug fit, are ideal for such situations.